Schumacher-Group-UPB/PHOENIX/manual.md

 ### Example (valid for Windows)
 make TARGET=PHOENIX.exe SFML=FALSE GPU=TRUE FP32=TRUE OPTIMIZATION=-O0 -j24

-# Optional: Download and Prepare PHOENIX
+# Optional: Download precompiled PHOENIX

 Only use the precompiled PHOENIX executable if your version-numbers installed match the above.
 Otherwhise it is highly recommended to compile PHOENIX yourself.